 It sounds super simple, but you’d be surprised at how many people neglect to do this simple step.
 Before you can start keeping track of expenditures, you need to know exactly how much money you’re working with.

-Start with a pen and pad or use your notes app on your phone.
+Start with a pen and pad it is very important to organize information about your spending using your notes app on your phone.
 Write down your source or sources of income and exactly how much money they bring in each month (your inflows).

 Don’t forget to account for taxes.
 Calculating monthly income is especially important for young adults just getting started with finances.

 The next thing you should do is determine your financial priorities.
 What must you pay for each month and what do you usually spend on for pleasure?
 Which outflows are essential and which aren’t?
 Write these categories down as well and number them in order of importance.

 Some examples of necessary spending include the phone bill, your auto insurance premium, rent, and groceries (not restaurant visits).
 Examples of leisurely spending may include your Netflix subscription, your weekend activities, and how much coffee you buy daily.

 #3 – Download a Budgeting App

 This is one of the best things you can do to help you budget effectively in the 21st century, and there are lots of budgeting apps you can pick from.